Typhoon Yolanda (Haiyan) FAQ’s

 1. What are the living arrangements like for volunteers?

-Volunteers will be placed with ordinary Filipino families that we have carefully selected to host our international volunteers.
-Living arrangements will be simple.
-Volunteers will have their own room (or a shared room with another volunteer) but most houses only have one “C.R.” (bathroom) for the family.
+Prior to Typhoon Yolanda, Volunteers were placed with local Filipino families carefully selected to host international volunteers.
+Living arrangements are simple.
+Volunteers are provided their own room (or a shared room with another volunteer) but most houses only have one “C.R.” (bathroom) for the family.

 Filipinos eat a lot of meat and fish in their diet.
-It may be more challenging for vegetarians to live in the Philippines but it’s easy to find fruits, vegetables, rice, and eggs.
-Our homestay families have extensive experience in accommodating volunteers with special dietary restrictions.
+It may be more challenging for vegetarians to find acceptable food in the Philippines (especially since Typhoon Yolanda) but fruits, vegetables, rice, and eggs are usually available.
+Our homestay families have extensive experience in accommodating volunteers with special dietary restrictions as well.